Saturday, February 4, 2012

-How lucky my brother and I are to have a dad – Ilgvars Steins – who still makes amazing art well into his eighties.
+How lucky I am to have a dad – Ilgvars Steins – who still makes amazing art well into his eighties.
 Shown above is a recent watercolour/pen & ink titled Soup du Jour.

-Since moving in with Paula and I he has been busy making new work, adding to a large body of work that came with him during the move from Toronto to Dawson.
+Since moving in with us he has been busy making new work.
 He doesn’t get out very much but I’ve tried to include him as much as possible in our active arts scene in town.
-That means a membership in the Dawson Arts Society which has a hand in our accredited art school called Yukon School of Visual Art.
+That means a membership in the Dawson Arts Society which has a hand in our foundation year art school called Yukon School of Visual Arts.

 Summer around here is nuts, meaning it’s hard to get anything done.
 Add a few unplanned trips to Ontario into the mix and the clock for putting together a show starts running out in a hurry.

 Enter my saviour Kerri Reid!
 She is a visual artist from Toronto who completed a residency here at the Macaulay House during this summer.
-Kerri made friends with Ilgvars spending lots of time in his studio.
+Kerri made friends with Ilgvars spending lots of time hanging with him in his studio.

 I asked if she’d help curate dad’s show and luckily for me she agreed.
 Here’s Kerri in my messy woodworking shop – the only available working space – with two of Ilgvars’ pieces that were selected for the show.
 I know she was especially partial to the one on the right.